ShawnO86/weather/README.md

 # Application for Travel planning.

---Will recieve weather data for user specified area with a 7-day forcast and information about the destinations country.
+--Will recieve weather data for user specified location with a 7-day forcast and image of the location as the background.
---Uses 4 APIs to get all the data.

 --APIs used:
---geonames.org for latatude, longitude, population, state or region name, and country of destination --restcountries.com (requires geonames result) for country flag, currency, language, and capital info --weatherbit.io (requires geonames lat & long) for 7-day forcast data --pixabay.com (also requires geonames result) for an image of the destination or country if no specific image exist
+--geonames.org for latatude, longitude, population, state or region name, and country of destination --weatherbit.io (requires geonames lat & long) for 7-day forcast data --pixabay.com (also requires geonames result) for an image of the destination or country if no specific image exist